drakkan/sftpgo/docs/full-configuration.md

 - **"common"**, configuration parameters shared among all the supported protocols
   - `idle_timeout`, integer.
 Time in minutes after which an idle client will be disconnected.
 0 means disabled.
 Default: 15
   - `upload_mode` integer.
 0 means standard: the files are uploaded directly to the requested path.
 1 means atomic: files are uploaded to a temporary path and renamed to the requested path when the client ends the upload.
 Atomic mode avoids problems such as a web server that serves partial files when the files are being uploaded.
 In atomic mode, if there is an upload error, the temporary file is deleted and so the requested upload path will not contain a partial file.
 2 means atomic with resume support: same as atomic but if there is an upload error, the temporary file is renamed to the requested path and not deleted.
 This way, a client can reconnect and resume the upload.
   - `actions`, struct.
 It contains the command to execute and/or the HTTP URL to notify and the trigger conditions.
-See the "Custom Actions" paragraph for more details
+See [Custom Actions](./custom-actions.md) for more details
     - `execute_on`, list of strings.
 Valid values are `download`, `upload`, `pre-delete`, `delete`, `rename`, `ssh_cmd`.
 Leave empty to disable actions.
     - `hook`, string.
 Absolute path to the command to execute or HTTP URL to notify.
   - `setstat_mode`, integer.
 0 means "normal mode": requests for changing permissions, owner/group and access/modification times are executed.
 1 means "ignore mode": requests for changing permissions, owner/group and access/modification times are silently ignored.